buildHuge/Notes-Ever/README.md

-A web app for teachers and students.
-Teachers can upload notes and students can see, download them.

-Tasks for today:
+# Notes Ever

+A complete solution for teachers to share notes with students: https://notes-ever.herokuapp.com.

+## Contributing

+Read [Contributing.md](CONTRIBUTING.md) to get the app running locally and ways to help us.

+## Works under progress:

+- [x] Brainstorm the app and database design :heavy_check_mark:
+- [ ] Design a logo for our organization and Notes Ever app :running:
+- [ ] Implement initial design of landing page using semantic UI :running:
-- [ ] Think about app and Database design
+- [ ] Learn about Google's OAuth :running: